Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 ## SDR

 - Any SDR able to sample this band (~1.7 GHz) will work, just make sure its sampling rate is adequate to receive the satellites of your choosing.
+A bias-tee is a nice addition, since you do not need to use an external one.

 ## LNA

 - L-band radio waves are very weak and dissipate too quickly to be usable with just your SDR - an LNA connected directly to the feed is imperative.
-- The only viable commercial option that doesn't cost a liver is the [Sawbird+ GOES](https://www.nooelec.com/store/sawbird-plus-goes-302.html) from Nooelec.
+- The only viable commercial option that doesn't cost a liver is the [SawBird+ GOES](https://www.nooelec.com/store/sawbird-plus-goes-302.html) from Nooelec.
 It is a filtered LNA providing very good performance for L-band satellite reception.
+- **!WARNING!** - The SawBird backfeeds DC *when powered by the USB connector*, either:
+    - Use a bias-tee instead (Either external or SDR)
+    - Buy a DC-block and place it between the LNA and SDR

 > Do not waste your money on cheap wideband LNAs, **they will NOT work well enough to get satisfactory results.**

 ## Dish

-- A prime focus, offset, or grid dish are all usable for L band reception, with some minor notes:
+- Offset, prime focus, or grid dish are all usable for L band reception, with some minor notes:
+    - On offset dishes, you can hold the dish upside down (arm side up) to 'invert' the offset - you can point higher than the satellite instead of below it, this allows much easier reception at lower elevations.
     - Prime focus dishes require fewer turns on the helix (compared to an offset) or a [patch feed](http://sat.cc.ua/page3.html) for better performance altogether
-    - You can hold the dish upside down (arm side up) to 'invert' the offset - you can point higher than the satellite instead of below it, this allows much easier reception at lower elevations.
     - Wi-Fi grid dishes HAVE to have the reflector be flipped to be usable in the L band, you can also follow [UsRadioGuy's guide](https://usradioguy.com/optimizing-wifi-grid) to optimize the dish some more. <br>
     ![Image showing the two reflector rotations for S and L bands](../../assets/images/Radio/Grid-reflector.jpg) <br>
     *Credit: lego11*

-- The bigger the dish, the harder it is to track with, but the higher gain you have - the stronger the signals will be.
+- Bigger dishes are more difficult to track with but have a higher gain - you will get a better signal strength

-An 80 cm offset is a great starter dish, given its lightness and wide availability - people give these away all the time after switching to terrestrial television.
-Check your local marketplaces, you ought to find something!
+- Try checking your marketplace, people often give old dishes away all the time after switching to terrestrial TV.
+Aim for at least 80 cm in height/diameter (offset or PF respectively), 60 cm should still do just fine.

+- Do note that reception without a dish is [possible]({{site.baseurl}}/docs/Radio/Creating%20a%20helix%20for%20direct%20satrx.html), but is discouraged for beginners because of the lower margins it gives.

 ## Feed

 - The dish is only a half of the story though, you will need to DIY the feed yourself - it isn't difficult but requires a bit of effort.
 - Different feeds are used for different satellites due to different polarizations, all weather satellites in this band are either **Circular** or **Linear**.
 They separate as follows:
-    - LEO satellites exclusively use the RHCP polarization
+    - LEO satellites exclusively use the RHCP (Right-hand circular) polarization
     - The majority of geostationary satellites use a linear polarization, with one series using RHCP.
     - GOES GRB is an outlier in geostationary satellite signals, uses both RHCP and LHCP.
 The LHCP broadcast is pretty much useless to receive, won't be mentioned in further polarization warnings.

-> Warning: Using a dish reflects circular polarizations, meaning you need to create a **LHCP** feed to receive RHCP signals!
+> Warning: Using a dish reflects the circular polarizations, meaning you need to create a **LHCP** feed to receive RHCP signals!

 <br>